dgroch/dgroch.github.io/_summaries/2019-10-12-The-22-immutable-laws.md

 > "It's better to be first than it is to be better."

-* Marketing is a battle of perceptions, not a battle of products.
+Marketing is a battle of perceptions, not a battle of products.

-* The basic issue in marketing is creating a category you can be first in.
+The basic issue in marketing is creating a category you can be first in.

-* It's much easier to get into the mind first than to try and convince someone you have a better product than the one that did get there first.
+It's much easier to get into the mind first than to try and convince someone you have a better product than the one that did get there first.

-* One reason the first brand tends to maintain leadership is the name becomes generic.
+One reason the first brand tends to maintain leadership is the name becomes generic.

-* People believe the first product to mind is superior.
+People believe the first product to mind is superior.

 ## 2. The Law of Category

+> "If you can't be first in a category, set up a new category yo ucan be first in."

 ## 3. THe Law of the Mind